skyth3r/The-Technical-Interview-Cheat-Sheet/The Technical Interview Cheat Sheet.md

 ####Big O efficiency:
 - Indexing:  Binary Search Tree: O(log n)
 - Search:    Binary Search Tree: O(log n)
 - Insertion: Binary Search Tree: O(log n)

+###**Heaps**
+####Definition:
+- Is a type of tree that helps distribute and reduce load
+- No node is larger than its parent
+- Heaps can be represented as arrays
+- The parent of node n (the current node) is node (n-1)/2
+- The left child of node n is node 2n + 1
+- The right child of node is node 2n + 2

+####Big O efficiency:
+- Insertion(add):  Heaps: O(log n)
+- Extract Max:     Heaps: O(log n)

+####Heap Insertion:
+- A new node is added as a leaf in the first free space
+- The node is sifted up to its correct place (at most log n swaps as the tree has at most log n levels)

+####Heap Extraction:
+- Extract the root and place the last leaf in the root position
+- This new root node is then sifted to its correct position which also re-establishes the heap conditions by swapping nodes (at most log n swaps)

 ## Search Basics
 ###**Breadth First Search**
 ####Definition:
 - An algorithm that searches a tree (or graph) by searching levels of the tree first, starting at the root.
   - It finds every node on the same level, most often moving left to right.
   - While doing this it tracks the children nodes of the nodes on the current level.
   - When finished examining a level it moves to the left most node on the next level.
   - The bottom-right most node is evaluated last (the node that is deepest and is farthest right of it's level).

 ####What you need to know:
 - Optimal for searching a tree that is wider than it is deep.
 - Uses a queue to store information about the tree while it traverses a tree.
   - Because it uses a queue it is more memory intensive than **depth first search**.
   - The queue uses more memory because it needs to stores pointers

 ####Big O efficiency:
 - Search: Breadth First Search: O(|E| + |V|)
 - E is number of edges